helloblock/helloblock-app/tutorials/wallet.md

 ```

-## Building Transactions - The Hard Way
+## Creating Transactions - The Hard Way

 Whilst it's useful to get a high level overview, it's important to know the nitty gritty details of how transactions work, especially for Bitcoin.
 This is because the ecosystem is still primitive, things break all the time and we need to know how to debug.